-The group's remuneration policy is aimed at driving a high-performance culture that creates sustainable value for shareholders.
+The group's remuneration policy is aimed at driving a highperformance culture that creates sustainable value for shareholders.
 It is based on the total rewards strategy and integrates the five key elements that attract, motivate and retain human capital to achieve the desired business results, namely: compensation; benefits; performance and recognition; learning and development; and work-life integration.
-The remuneration philosophy and reward principles remain consistent with last year while the remuneration policy has been aligned to King IV to outline the group's approach to fair, responsible and transparent remuneration practices across the business.
+The remuneration philosophy and reward principles remain consistent with last year.
+The remuneration policy is aligned to King IV and in disclosures made by the group in respect thereof (including proposing the remuneration policy and implementation report for non-binding advisory shareholder votes at the AGM) the group's approach to fair, responsible and transparent remuneration practices across the business is set out.